Tomáš Berdych: 2019: Final season and retirement

+Coaching career

+On 15 September 2024, Berdych was named the Davis Cup captain for Czech Republic.

 Equipment and apparel

 Berdych was sponsored by Head for his rackets and endorsed the Head Graphene Touch Instinct MP paintjob with a Pro Stock TGK260.2 Radical MP 16x19 underneath.
 He used both the Graphene XT Instinct MP and the Graphene Instinct MP paintjob from the 2013 season on.
 For the 2012 season, Berdych used the Head YouTek IG Instinct MP paintjob.
 From the start of 2010 through the end of the 2011 season, he used the Pro Stock Head YouTek Radical MP with a 16/19 string pattern.
 Before the 2010 season, he was sponsored by Dunlop Sport and used the Dunlop Aerogel 4D 200.

 In January 2013, it was announced that Berdych had signed a partnership with Swedish fashion house H&M, after his contract with Nike ended earlier in the month.
 He acted as a spokesperson and co-designer for tennis wear for the brand.
-Berdych debuted his new clothing on 2013 Miami Masters.
+Berdych debuted his new clothing in the 2013 Miami Masters.
 In 2016, Berdych moved to Adidas and launched his first watch from Felio Siby.

 In 2018, Berdych was announced as a brand ambassador for the Italian clothing company Hydrogen.